shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 ## Add a decorator to load the stock

-We want to communicate stock alterations to a third-party service.
-We will decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `alter` method.
-This method is triggered with an array of `StockAlteration`'s, which contain the Product & Line Item IDs, the old quantity and the new quantity.
+First, to communicate stock alterations to a third-party service, you will have to decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `alter` method.
+This method is triggered with an array of `StockAlteration`'s, which contains:

+* the Product and Line Item IDs,
+* the old quantity and
+* the new quantity.

 {% tabs %}
 {% tab title="StockStorageDecorator.php" %}